 The Fund has two classes of shares, Series I shares and Series II shares.
-Each class is identical except that Series II shares have a distribution or "Rule 12b-1 Plan" that is described below.
+Each class is identical except that Series II shares have a distribution or "Rule 12b-1 Plan" that is described in the prospectus relating to the Series II shares.